 Families are welcome.
 The 3-bedroom House is better suited to those with young children.
 Kids will enjoy having a small pool to splash in, though teenagers could get a little frustrated by the isolated location.
-The cottages are in a tranquil setting yet are conveniently close to tavernas, shops and beaches.
+The cottages are in a tranquil setting yet conveniently close to tavernas, shops and beaches.
 The nearest are a 5-minute walk away, but up an overgrown, unsurfaced track, which could be difficult for young children or those with limited mobility.

 Babies (0-1 years), Children (4-12 years)

 Family friendly accommodation:

-We think Lime Cottage is perfect for a family with a couple of kids (ideally aged 5-10), with 3 bedrooms (2 doubles, 1 twin) and it's own slim pool right outside.
+We think these cottages are perfect for a family with a couple of kids (ideally aged 5-10), with 3 bedrooms (2 doubles, 1 twin) and it's own slim pool right outside.
 The 2-bedroom House works well for families with older kids who won't mind sharing a double bed on the mezzanine above the living room which could sleep an extra 1-2 older kids (the steps are a little steep for younger ones).